oluceps/nixos-config/README.md

 This repo contains declaritive configurations, with ~100% config Nixfied.
 > [!CAUTION]
-> Public auth/encryption credentials in `hosts/lib.nix`.
+> Authentication credentials placing in `hosts/lib.nix`.
+Make sure to replace'em if deploying with this repo.

 with: